Music created using the Tandy Radio Shack TRS-80 Microcomputer, Orchestra-90 and the MIDI/80.

 What is Downpoly?

-Finally, the signal is routed through various guitar impulse response (IR) mic/amp combinations, yielding a diverse range of sounds from the single TRS-80 machine.
-This innovative approach allows Downpoly to create a wide spectrum of sounds, from deep, chorused bass guitar amplifier tones to screaming, tube-squashed wah saw waves through a 2×12 Celestion combo.
-The result is a unique musical experience that showcases the unexpected musical potential of the vintage TRS-80 in a truly compelling way.
+The signal is routed through various guitar impulse response (IR) mic/amp combinations, yielding a diverse range of sounds from the single TRS-80 machine.
+This innovative approach allows Downpoly to create a wide spectrum of sounds, from deep, chorused bass sine tones to screaming, tube-squashed wah saw waves.

 What is the TRS-80?